Real Estate Agent vs Insurance Agent, who would win the title belt?

 A typical property sale will bring property agents a 1-2% commission for resale and 2-4% for new launches.
 Meaning, a million-dollar deal can potentially yield property agents a $10,000 to $40,000 commission.

 Note: Commission will be split when there is co-broking (sharing deals between agents when they bring clients to one another) involved.

 Therefore, to make $100,000 annually, a Real Estate Agent would need to close around ten 1 million dollar home sales (assuming 1% commission) or just one 4 million dollar home sales (assuming 2.5% commission).

-The fact that it is possible and very common for Property Agents to earn 6-figures income annually has attracted many individuals to take on this career.
+The fact that it is possible and very common for Property Agents to earn a 6-figures income annually has attracted many individuals to take on this career.
 The elites of this industry are even making 6-figures a month!

 Income for Insurance Agents:

-Insurance Agents earn based on the products they sell – Whole life, Term, Accident, Hospitalization, etc.
+Insurance Agents earn based on the products they sell – Whole Life, Term, Accident, Hospitalization, etc.

 Each type of product has a different type of payout and Insurance Agents usually get paid a higher First Year Commission (FYC), accompanied by lower annual commissions for renewal.

 There are some policies like Personal Accidents that can potentially net Insurance Agents lifetime renewals.

 Additionally, there are attractive bonuses and incentives that financial advisers may earn along the way.